MahjongRepository/tenhou-python-bot/README.md

 3. Run `vagrant up`.
 It will take a while, also it will ask your system root password to setup NFS
 4. Run `vagrant ssh`
 5. Run `python main.py` it will connect to the tenhou.net and will play a match.
 After the end of match it will close connection to the server

+# Main information about bot AI

+It played 326 games (hanchans) and achieved only first dan on the tenhou (and lost it later, and achieved it again...).

+Average position 2.79

+Win rate 20.63%

+Feed rate 19.33%

+Riichi rate	36.12%

+So, even with this simple logic it can play and win.